Where Does AI Belong in a Health Insurer’s Organizational Chart?

 Matrixed

 Think of matrixed as a combination of an embedded and separate department.
 In a matrixed organization, businesses embed AI resources in specific departments.
-For a payer, those resources may be embedded in member services, in finance, or in the claims processing group.
-As a result, AIK resources may report to those individual team leaders.
+For a payer, those resources may be embedded in member services, finance, or the claims processing group.
+As a result, AI resources may report to those individual team leaders.
 But they also maintain ties to an AI team that meets regularly, shares ideas, and communicates their specific projects to each other to share knowledge.

 Pros